MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/README.md

 * What are advantages and disadvantages of codes licensed for the public domain and those that are licensed for private use

 ## Business Application
-One again, your team is asked to complete a Business Application.
-Questions you will be asked are:

-* Explain to a layperson the technical problem you solved in this exercise.
-* Explain or provide examples of the types of real-world problems this solution can solve.
-* Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved.
-* Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language.

 For more details refer to the [Business Application found here](./Business_Application.md)